emilyst/hid-nx-dkms/README.md

 Once installed, this driver replaces the native `hid-nintendo` driver.
 No other configuration should be necessary.

-The driver will be rebuilt automatically for every kernel you install in the future.
-For more information about DKMS, see [the DKMS Arch Linux documentation].
+DKMS will be responsible for automatically rebuilding the driver for every kernel you install in the future.

-If you want to use two Joy-Cons together as a single input, see [`joycond`].

 Uninstallation